baasbox/docs/custom_error_code.rst

 Custom Error Code
 =================

-These are custom errore code made by BaasBox
+These are custom error code made by BaasBox

 -  40001: You are attempting to update a database object with older data.
 Versions is not the same